structure 8 steve mellard

 HISTORY AND EXPLORATION

 El Meco, whose ancient name may have been Yax Kin (First Sun), had its beginnings in the Early Classic (200-600 CE) as a small fishing village.
-The major site of Coba exerted a strong influence upon the entire east coast during this time, including El Meco.
+The major site of Coba exerted a strong influence upon the entire east coast during this time frame, including El Meco.
 A population decline and possible abandonment occurred during the Classic Period (600-900 CE).

 The site again returned to prosperity under the influence of Chichen Itza in the Terminal Classic (900-1150 CE).
 It reached its prominence in the Post Classic (1150-1500 CE) becoming the main embarkation point for devotees traveling to the sacred island shrines on Isla Mujeres just off the coast.
 The site acted as an important port, part of an extensive trade network up, around, and across the Yucatan Peninsula.
 There are no known stelae or glyphic inscriptions recovered from the site that would help identify its rulers or direct political relationships with other sites.